AnastasiaKratschmer/ThesisGeneticsALMaSSFiles/ALMaSSCodeFolder/README.md

 * If they share no allele: 0 points.
 The sum is then divided by the max possible score (256) to get a normalized similarity score between 0 and 1.
 Outputs a file of comma seperates values of the position of the voles, the distance between them, and their similarity score.
   - `GenerationCountOutput()`;
+    Outputs the generation count for the voles.
   - `LineagesOutput()`;
+    Outputs the paternal and maternal lineages of the voles at a provided sampling rate (here: 1).

 * Added to the PopulationManager functions `PopulationManager::CreateObjects` and `PopulationManager::CreateObjectsInit`:
   - A vole that is being born from parents keeps the genome from its parents' gametes, so it calls the construction function `NAME` with an empty string for the filename of the allele frequency input.